joe-editor/joe/docs/hacking.md

 ### Matcher

 joe_regexec has the arbitrary number of threads simulator.
-It has two banks of threads, A and B, and ping-pongs between them.
+It has two banks of threads, A and B, and ping-pongs between them for each input character.
 It feeds the next input character to all threads in bank A.  It executes as many instructions as possible for each thread, and stops when the thread finally accepts the character or rejects it.
-If the thread accepts the character, it will be active for the next character, so it is moved to bank B.  Otherwise, the thread will die when we transition to bank B.  If a thread in bank A forks, the newly created thread is appended to bank A so that the current character is fed to it.
+If the thread accepts the character, it will be active for the next character, so it is moved to bank
+B.  Otherwise, the thread will die when we transition to bank B.  If a thread in bank A forks, the newly created thread is appended to bank A so that the current character is fed to it before switching.
+Once all threads have been fed the character, we switch to bank B and feed in the next character.

 This scheme is simple and fast, but there are complications.
 First has to do with sub-match addressing.
 Without modification, the matcher will find